-In order to keep the Board informed about the developments in the Company, the senior management provides the Board with appropriately detailed management accounts of the Group's performance, position and prospects on a half-yearly basis.
-The senior management also provides the Board with timely, accurate and complete information on all matters requiring the Board's decision.
+In order to keep the Board informed about the developments in the Company, the Management provides the Board with appropriately detailed management accounts of the Group's performance, position and prospects on a half-yearly basis.
+The Management also provides the Board with timely, accurate and complete information on all matters requiring the Board's decision.